BethGriggs/nodejs-in-the-cloud/README.md

 The next level of Health Check is HTTP based, where the application exposes a "livenessProbe" URL endpoint that Kubernetes can make requests of in order to determine whether the application is running and responsive.
 Additionally, the request can be used to drive self-checking capabilities in the application.

 The `@cloudnative/health-connect` package provides a Connect Middleware that makes it easy to add a default health check endpoint and provides a Promise based API for adding self-checking capabilities.
-The module is written in TypeScript, but here we will be using `var` for consistency with the `express-generator`.
+The module is written in TypeScript.
+In this workshop but here we will be using `var` for consistency with the `express-generator`.

 Add a Health Check endpoint to your Express.js application using the following steps:

-1. Add the `@cloudnative/health-connect` dependency to your project
+1. Add the `@cloudnative/health-connect` dependency to your project:

    ```sh
    npm install --save @cloudnative/health-connect